ShivakumarSwamy/MovieAnalysis/README.md

 1. Run the filteringDataset.ipynb to filter the dataset and remove duplicate ID’s.
 After executing we get datasetWithoutBoxOffice.csv

 2. Run extractBoxOffice.ipynb copies to extract box office using WebCrawl class present in webcrawl.py.
-After executing the latter file we get datasetWithBoxOffice.csv
+After executing the we get datasetWithBoxOffice.csv

 **Optional(but suggested):** We have made 10 copies of extractBoxOffice.ipynb with 1000 entries each, and then using mergeCSV.ipynb we have merged all the csv's to get datasetWithBoxOffice.csv.